damonholden/javascript-info-progress-tracker/notes/date_and_time_notes.md

 ```

 Not only is this method of getting the epoch timestamp simpler, but its also faster and reduces intensity on the garbage collector.

+## Date.parse from a string

+`Date.parse()` can return an epoch timestamp when passed a valid date string where `YYYY-MM-DDTHH:mm:ss.sssZ`:

+- `YYYY-MM-DD` – is the date: year-month-day.
+- The character `T` is used as the delimiter.
+- `HH:mm:ss.sss` – is the time: hours, minutes, seconds and milliseconds.
+- The optional `Z` part denotes the time zone in the format +-hh:mm.
+A single letter Z would mean UTC+0.

+Shorter variants can also be provided, like `YYYY-MM-DD`, `YYYY-MM`, `YYYY`.

+`Date.parse()` returns `NaN` if the date is invalid.